blaire101/Spark-Journey-2025/README.md

 ---

 <details>
-<summary>### Q1: After Spark reads data, what determines the number of partitions, and what is the role of `spark.sql.shuffle.partitions`?
-Is setting it to 200 meaningful?</summary>
+<summary><strong>Q1: After Spark reads data, what determines the number of partitions, and what is the role of `spark.sql.shuffle.partitions`?
+Is setting it to 200 meaningful?</strong></summary>

 **A:**
 - The initial partition count is determined by the data source (e.g., HDFS block size, file format, and parallelism).